aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

                 result=formatting(data, "name", r'^[a-zA-Z]+$')

-This is the function that we are using.
-The inputs are the dataset we are using,the column "name" and the pattern we want to see match
+This is the function used for this example.
+The inputs are the dataset,the column "name" and the pattern to see if it matches

 formatting(data, "name", r'^[a-zA-Z]+$')